Welcome to Bexhill Bowling Club

 We warmly welcome all new members whether you are an experienced bowler or completely new to the game.We will be happy to offer you free coaching sessions.

-Kindly contact us through the membership enquiries page on this web site or simply turn up on our Club Day, Mondays at around 1.45pm throughout the season May – September.
-Our address is shown at the top of the page.
-We will be very pleased to greet you.
+Kindly contact us through the membership enquiries page on this web site or simply turn up on our Club Day, Mondays at around 2.00pm throughout the season May – September.

-We will be supporting Bowls England latest recruitment campaigns this year.
+We regularly Bowls England with their latest recruitment campaigns.
 Taster sessions will be offered to all within our local community completely free of charge.
-Do look out for our notices in the local press and social media pages

 With four greens, each having 6 rinks and a good-sized club house in pleasant surroundings, we are able to accommodate large touring teams.